-Paying a fair amount for the emergency services provided was one of the main drivers for Orinda taxpayers to join with Moraga to form MOFD.
-At the time of formation, the County was spending \$700,000 per year of Orinda's property taxes to subsidize emergency services elsewhere in the County.
-Orinda taxpayers thought that this was enough reason to leave the County emergency services system and form their own.
-Orinda taxpayers dedicate a lot of money for emergency services: In 2011/12 this will include \$10.5 million in property taxes; \$600,000 in a special parcel tax: \$11.1 million in total.
-Orinda taxpayers expect it to be spent on services in Orinda.
+Paying a fair amount for emergency services was one of the main incentives for Orinda taxpayers to join with Moraga to form MOFD in 1997.
+At the time, the County was spending \$700,000 per year received from Orinda's property taxes to subsidize emergency services in other parts of Contra Costa County.
+Orinda taxpayers thought this reason enough to leave the County emergency services system and form their own district.
+Orinda taxpayers dedicate significant funds to emergency services.
+In fiscal year 2011-12 Orindans will give \$11.1 million tax dollars to MOFD - \$10.5 million in property taxes plus \$600,000 in a special parcel tax.
+It's reasonable to conclude that Orinda taxpayers expect this money to be spent on services in Orinda.

 Orindans are served mainly by the 11 MOFD firefighters stationed in Orinda.
-These firefighters represent 58% of the MOFD's total force of 19.
-However, Orinda taxpayers currently provide 64% of MOFD's \$17.4 million tax revenue needs.
-This results in a one million dollar discrepancy between what Orinda taxpayers are paying and the cost of the service they are receiving.
+These firefighters represent 58 percent of the MOFD's total force of 19.
+However, Orinda taxpayers currently provide 64 percent of MOFD's \$17.4 million tax revenue needs.
+This results in a \$1 million mismatch between what Orinda residents pay and the cost of the service they receive.

-MOFD claims that the \$1 million excess represents service provided by Moraga units into Orinda.
-This \$1 million represents 14% of the tax revenue allocated to the 8 firefighters stationed in Moraga.
-Do Orinda residents get 14% of the service provided by these Moraga-based MOFD units?
-No. Net of service which Orinda units provide into Moraga, Orinda residents only receive 3% of Moraga's total operations.
-This service is wholly from the Moraga ambulance with 50% of that cost covered by ambulance fees paid by users for hospital transport.
+MOFD claims the \$1 million difference represents service provided by Moraga-based units within Orinda.
+This \$1 million represents 14 percent of the tax revenue allocated to the eight firefighters stationed in Moraga.
+However, Orinda residents do not get 14 percent of the service provided by these Moraga-based units.
+Net of service that Orinda-based units provide in Moraga, Orinda residents receive 3 percent of Moraga's total operations.
+This service comes from the Moraga-based ambulance, with 50 percent of that cost covered by fees paid by users for hospital transport.
 The net cost for this service is a de minimis adjustment to a straight-forward expense allocation by firefighters stationed in each city.

-Therefore, the claimed \$1 million funding inequity is real and should be addressed before it splits the District as Orinda taxpayers have shown they will not live with subsidizing other cities; even their next door neighbors.
+Therefore, the claimed \$1 million funding inequity is real and should be addressed before it splits the District, as Orinda taxpayers have shown they will not tolerate subsidizing other cities, even their next-door neighbors.